rosrivers/DineHalal/README.md

 After pulling the latest changes, follow these steps to set up Google Sign-In:

-1. In Xcode, locate the `Dine-Halal-Info.plist` file in the project navigator
+1. In Xcode, locate the `Dine-Halal-Info.plist` file in the project navigator, make sure the file name is correct, it may be `DineHalal-Info.plist`

 2. Add the Info.plist to your target:
    - Click on your project in the navigator